I-de-ya/ideyabox/README.md

 It's simple like this:

-After installation generate all administrative staff
+After installation generate all administrative staff (flag -f is for forced replacement of some files)

     $ rails g ideyabox:admin -f